“How many times a day should I poop?”

 2. Relieving yourself should start and end naturally, without any straining or pushing.

-3. Your time in the bathroom should be quick, taking no more than about five minutes… unless your connected to Wi-Fi.
-The remains should not overly soil the toilet paper.
-It should pass out easily and be cut off easily and cleanly when the anal sphincter closes.
+3. Your time in the bathroom should be quick, taking no more than 5-10 minutes… unless your connected to Wi-Fi.

-Unless by choice, if you need a distraction while your defecating to help pass the time, your bowels are in desperate need of some TLC.
+Unless by choice, if you need a distraction while your pooping to help pass the time, your body is sending you MAJOR signs that your digestion needs some quality TLC.

-4. In a normal movement, the stool should have a diameter which is about half the width of your wrists.
+4. In a normal movement, poop should have a diameter which is about half the width of your wrists.
 It should not be so large that it is hard to pass or causes pain or bleeding.
+Bleeding is never a good thing when going to the bathroom.

 It should not be long and stringy, or pencil-thin.
-If your output is very thin this may indicate an impacted colon with colon walls that are reduced in diameter, thus not allowing normal width feces to move through the colon and be eliminated easily.
-It should not be composed of small, hard balls that plop into the toilet.
+If your waste is very thin this may indicate an impacted colon with colon walls that are reduced in diameter.

 5. In a normal bathroom encounter, the poop should be about the same consistency (density or “thickness”) as regular toothpaste squeezed from a tube.
 It should not be soft and watery.
 It should not be hard and compacted nor cause the toilet to become plugged up.